9110 words, novelette, REPRINT

 “Gurble,” said the gabbleduck, then suddenly its claw was away from the rail and we were rising again.
 Was it playing with us?
 We moved closer to the windows and looked down, said nothing until we were certainly out of its reach, said nothing for some time after that.
 At the last, and I don’t care how certain the scientists are that they are just animals, I’m damned sure the gabbleduck waved to us, before returning to its misty realm.

-First published in Asimov’s Science Fiction, August, 2005.
+Originally published in Asimov’s Science Fiction, August, 2005.